AlubJ/BactaTank-Classic/docs/editing/textures.md

 - `Format` - The three known compression methods supported are `DXT1`/`BC1a`, `DXT3`/`BC2` and `DXT5`/`BC3`. (`DXTx` is not used in the Texture Tools, so look for the `BCx` instead).
   - `DXT1`/`BC1a` - One bit of transparency, either fully transparent or fully opaque, useful for textures with no transparency, such as the main model texture.
   - `DXT3`/`BC2` - Four bits of transparency, not used in any default models.
+You may come across this if dealing with textures from Lego Star Wars I+II, but it should otherwise be avoided due to being the same size as the much higher-quality DXT5.
   - `DXT5`/`BC3` - Eight bits of transparency, this is useful for any textures that require transparency, such as face textures.
 - `Generate Mip Maps` - This will generate lower resolution textures for use when the mesh is further away.